Optimising creation operators for charmonium spectroscopy on the lattice: Charmonium spectrum

 \subsection{Using quark-connected correlations}

 The first results to be presented correspond to the iso-vector spectrum and are obtained when $\Omega = \tau_3$ in Eq. \eqref{eqn:MesonOperator}.
 The results for different $J^{PC}$ using local operators will be presented first, followed by derivative-based operators.
 The first channel of interest to be studied is $J^{PC} = 0^{-+}$ and Fig. \ref{fig:g5Ground} displays a zoomed-in plot of the effective masses obtained for the ground state of the local operator $\gamma_5$ built using both standard distillation and the optimal meson distillation profile from the GEVP analysis.
 The use of the optimal meson profile results in a notable suppression of excited state contamination and therefore an earlier mass plateau.
+Fig. \ref{fig:G5_AllStates} shows the effective masses of the lowest three states generated by the GEVP using the basis of operators formed from the seven smearing profiles in the bilinear $\Gamma = \gamma_5$ alone.
+Clear signals for the first- and second-excited states are resolved using this single spin bilinear in with multiple meson profiles.
+Fig. \ref{fig:G5_AllStates} includes the result of a fit of the correlation functions to a single hyperbolic cosine.
 Given this improvement, the form of the optimal meson profile that corresponds to this ground state is of interest.
 It can be easily obtained from the formulation presented in the previous section.
 Since the operator is point-like, the elemental is diagonal in distillation space and only the values of $\tilde{f}^{(\gamma_5,e)}(\lambda_i, \lambda_j)$ with $\lambda_i = \lambda_j$ are relevant.
 As a result, this profile can be plotted as a function of only one variable.
 Fig. \ref{fig:g5Ground_Profile} displays this optimal meson profile.
 It is only known in the interval in which the eigenvalues are contained, which in the plot corresponds to the region between the two gray shaded areas.
 The error of this profile, which is also a function of the eigenvalues, has values of order $10^{-3}$ so the corresponding errorbars are omitted since they would not be clearly visible at the scale of the plot.
 Two important pieces of information can be taken from Fig. \ref{fig:g5Ground_Profile}.
 First, this optimal profile is not a constant, as standard distillation enforces, which implies that, apart from the truncation of Laplacian eigenmodes, a modulated filtering of these remaining eigenmodes can significantly improve the results.
 Second, this filter, given here by the meson distillation profile, is not arbitrary but rather obeys one of the ideas behind distillation; low eigenmodes contribute considerably more than higher ones and therefore the weights they have in the entries of the elemental must enhance them accordingly.